 By Laurie Maemura

 Yefim Cherkis Scholarship recipient and City College student photographer Simone Mancini held his first artist reception on Apr.
-6, 2017 at the Gallery Obscura within City College.
+6, 2017 at the Gallery Obscura on Ocean campus.

 Jazz songs of Kurt Rosenwinkel played while observers walked from image to image, sipped wine and nonalcoholic beverages and snacked via the provided charcuterie board.